 Another application in which FLS comes in handy is AUV recovery.
 In addition to using FLS to ‘see’ the AUV, we use machine learning to track its relative location.
 This makes it possible to navigate towards it precisely in order to securely capture it.
 If the water is clear, video can also be used to track the relative location of the AUV.
 Both with FLS and video, the method involves using machine learning to recognise the object of interest, and then navigating with respect to its relative position.

 In the bottom screen, you can see the FLS view of the pool with the Eelume AUV in it – the squares show where NaviSuite software uses machine learning to automatically register objects, namely the AUV in the center, as well as interference from the sides of the pool

-Instead of requiring a specific hardware setup, our VSLAM software tool is designed to utilise all available equipment.
+Instead of requiring a specific hardware setup, our final goal is to create a VSLAM software tool designed to utilise all available equipment.
 With the right equipment, such as a combination of cameras and a positioning sensor, it can actually achieve higher resolution than sonar data.
 For these reasons, we expect VSLAM to play an essential role in the future of autonomous hydrographic operations in clear water.